Veterans Healing Through WoodworkingComments (2)

 PURPLE HEART PROJECT

-Taking the idea a bit further, Rob is now offering four weeklong courses a year (April and November) called “Training the Hand,” which are open to six veterans and six civilians per session.
+Taking the idea a bit further, Rob is now offering six week-long courses, one a month from May through October during the year called “Training the Hand,” which are open to six veterans and six civilians per session.
 What started as a one-time event turned into something much larger and more important – The Purple Heart Project.

 PHOTO: Rob’s November class received donated chisels on day two.
 L-R: Greg (“Chuck”), Rob, Brad, Rick, Phillip, Andy, Marshall